Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Microfiber Cleaning Cloth, (Pack of 36): No list of DIY cleaning supplies would be complete without these wonderful microfiber cloths.
 They will last you for years and will allow you to replace paper towels forever.
 Truly.
 I color code using blue for glass and windows and the other colors for everything else.
 I love these.

 FoodSaver Vacuum Sealer: As long as the unit has an accessory port (and this one does), an in expensive FoodSaver will work just as well as the fancier models.
 That is my two cents, at least.

 FoodSaver Wide Mouth Jar Sealer: Already have a FoodSaver?
 If so, check out this jar sealer which can be used to vacuum seal your Mason jars.
 This is a great option for short to mid term storage of items such as beans, rice, sugar and salt.
 Store your jars in a cool, dark place and you are set with the added advantage of removing a small amount for current use without having to disrupt your large Mylar bag or bucket of food.
 There is also a version for regular sized jars.
 See How to Use a FoodSaver for Vacuum Canning.

 60 – 300cc Oxygen Absorbers: This is one area where you want to make sure you are getting a quality product.
-Currently, a pack of 60 (in three 20 unit packs) is about $13 with free shipping.
+Currently, a pack of 60 (in three 20 unit packs) with free shipping.